-- The TOC estimate must be based on execution strategies consistent with the achievement of the MCOS performance targets for non-cost KPIs and must not include provisions for out-performance of these targets. - The TOC estimate will typically include some elements that are best quantified via a Monte Carlo uncertainty analysis, resulting in a cost outturn probability distribution which reflects the level of uncertainty within the estimate, as illustrated below.
+- The TOC estimate must be based on execution strategies consistent with the achievement of KPI targets (i.e. must not include provisions for out-performance of these targets). - The TOC estimate will typically include some elements that are best quantified via a Monte Carlo uncertainty analysis, resulting in a cost outturn probability distribution which reflects the level of uncertainty within the estimate, as illustrated below.

-- One of the principles governing targets agreed during the ADA phase is the 'P50' principle that there must be a 50/50 probability of out-performing or under-performing targets (at the time when they are established).
-This principle means that the 'target' for Limb 3 is zero, and the NOP Limb 2 should represent a fair and reasonable reward for achieving target outcomes. - Among other things this means that the TOC will not be the same as the Owner's internal business case budget which may be set at (say) a P90 level.
+- One of the principles governing targets to be agreed during the ADA phase is the 'P50' principle that there must be a 50/50 probability of out-performing or under-performing targets (at the time when they are established).
+This principle means that the 'target' for Limb 3 is zero, meaning that NOP Limb 2 represents a fair and reasonable reward for achieving target outcomes. - Among other things this means that the TOC will not be the same as the Owner's internal budget - which may be set at (say) a P90 level.
 Differences between the TOC and the Owner's budget are required to allow for alliance cost overruns, and for risks which the Participants agree will be retained unilaterally by the Owner (see item 7 of Appendix 3).